IBM-Cloud/tf-ibm-docs/source/_inject-v0.4.md

 3. Create a `.terraformrc` file that points to the Terraform binary.

-    In the following example, `/opt/provider/terraform-provider-ibmcloud` is the route to the directory.
+    In the following example, `/opt/provider/terraform-provider-ibm` is the route to the directory.

       ```
         # ~/.terraformrc
         providers {
-            ibmcloud = "/opt/provider/terraform-provider-ibmcloud"
+            ibm = "/opt/provider/terraform-provider-ibm"
         }
       ```